Master of Applied Science in Humanitarian Health

 For a full list of admissions requirements for each OPAL program, information for international applicants and other admissions details, please visit our OPAL Admissions page.

-A Live Virtual Open House for the MAS in Humanitarian Health was held in April 2018.
+A Live Virtual Open House for the MAS in Humanitarian Health was previously held in April 2018.

 For a recording of this virtual open house for the Humanitarian Health program, please click the image below.